xturavaina/nacento-connector/README.md

 # Nacento Connector

-*A Magento 2.4.8 module to synchronize product image galleries from a PIM, using S3/R2 as the source of truth and optimizing performance through ETag change detection and bulk processing (synchronous & asynchronous).*
+*A Magento 2.4.8 module to synchronize product image galleries from a PIM, using S3/R2 as the source of truth and optimizing performance through ETag change detection and bulk processing (Async).*

 > **ALPHA – HIGHLY EXPERIMENTAL**
 > This project is **alpha-stage** and **not suitable for production**.
 Use at your own risk.